nastazja/nastazja.github.io/index.md

 Prior to this current research, Nastazja graduated from the MPhil Genomic Medicine at the University of Cambridge, feel free to click through to [education](https://nastazja.github.io/CV) for a full CV, [hobbies](https://nastazja.github.io/hobbies) for a glimpse of Nastazja's personal interests or [**coding assignments**](https://nastazja.github.io/assignments) for work done in *Programming for Social Science*.

-*(This website was made as part of the assessment in 'Programming for Social Science')*.
+*(This website was made as part of an assignment in 'Programming for Social Science')*.

 <!--- ![image name](image raw.githubusercontent.com url) inserts images onto the webpage.
 Stackoverflow says: The raw.githubusercontent.com domain is used to serve unprocessed versions of files stored in GitHub repositories.
 -->

-#### Research funded by the ESRC in collaboration with Roche.
+#### Research grant from the ESRC in collaboration with Roche.
 ![ESRC Logo](https://raw.githubusercontent.com/nastazja/nastazja.github.io/master/ESRC%20logo.png)